Skip to content

 We now focus on strategies to decrease the fluctuations.
 Depending on the computational resources, one possibility is increasing the system size.
 It is also possible to increase the number of random vectors.
 This is illustrated in Fig. 2.

-Finally, there are other physical ways of damping them: temperature and disorder.
-The use of these last two resources depend on the goals of the numerical calculation.
-In the present case, where we wanted to see the quantum anomalous Hall plateau, we can simply consider Anderson disorder and work with intermediate temperatures.
+Finally, there are other ways of damping the STE fluctuations, e.g. via a simple thermal averaging effect (temperature) or the use of uncorrelated disorder.
+The use of such strategies depend on the goals of the numerical calculation.
+In the present case, where we primarily wanted to see the quantum anomalous Hall plateau, we can simply consider a moderate Anderson disorder and work with intermediate temperatures.

 Example